Social Emotional Learning Curricula

 CLOVER GROUPS ARE IDEAL FOR...

 Through the Clover Model, youth who are experiencing a significant imbalance in their social emotional competencies and are potentially at-risk for academic, emotional and behavioral problems, are a great fit for participation in a Clover Group.
-The Clover Groups are tier 2 interventions with the goal to intervene before a youth’s academic performance and healthy development are impacted.
+The Clover Groups aim to intervene before a youth's academic performance and healthy development are impacted.
 The Clover Groups integrate mental health, youth development and education, and are designed specifically for school and out of school time settings.
 The Clover Groups include Ready, Set, Action, Photo Justice, StrongLinks and Our Stories.

 Click on each image to learn more about the groups.